Talking transitions: Perspectives for first- and second-term administrations

-The Partnership for Public Service’s Center for Presidential Transition will host a virtual event on presidential transitions in association with the George & Barbara Bush Foundation, the Clinton Presidential Center, the George W. Bush Presidential Center, the Obama Foundation, and the Miller Center.
+The Partnership for Public Service’s Center for Presidential Transition hosts a virtual event on presidential transitions in association with the George & Barbara Bush Foundation, the Clinton Presidential Center, the George W. Bush Presidential Center, the Obama Foundation, and the Miller Center.

-This non-partisan event will focus on the importance of a safe and effective presidential transition to first-term and second-term administrations and feature perspectives on transition planning, managing transitions during crises and the complexities of shifting from campaigning to governing.
+This nonpartisan event focuses on the importance of a safe and effective presidential transition to first-term and second-term administrations and features perspectives on transition planning, managing transitions during crises, and the complexities of shifting from campaigning to governing.

 The Miller Center's participation is made possible thanks to the generous support of the George and Judy Marcus Democracy Praxis Fund